What Is a Site Inspection Checklist?

 The main focus of each site inspection is to check the specified protective measures and whether the legal regulations are being observed.
 Accordingly, deficiencies in work safety and physical hazards are searched for.
 This also includes checking whether employees are using protective equipment and implementing instructions for conduct.
 The indoor climate, lighting and noise levels are also checked.

 Some hazard factors can only be identified by observing work processes.
+To do this, you can conduct a site walkthrough with a checklist to look for objects, activities, or obstructions that raise safety concerns.
 It is important to involve and question the employees in this part of the site inspection.
 In addition, hints and complaints can be recorded.

 Threat factors that affect the physical health of a patient can only be recorded to a limited extent during a site inspection.
 Hectic and stressful environmental conditions can be included in the checklist.
 Anything else would have to be determined through an anonymous survey of the employees.